Structures of G(2) type and nonintegrable distributions in characteristic p: Introduction

-Remarkably, an interpretation we have in mind --- {\bf the description of (the exceptional simple) Lie algebras as preserving a nonintegrable distribution and, perhaps, something else} --- WAS repeatedly published; first, by Cartan, cf. \cite{C}.
-At least, for $p=0$.
-But this aspect of \cite{Y}, as well as of \cite{C}, passed unnoticed.
-In \cite{Y}, Yamaguchi lucidly described Tanaka's construction of generalized prolongs and considered, among other interesting things, two of the three possible $\Zee$-gradings of $\fg(2)$ related with \lq\lq selected\rq\rq (see eq. (\ref{selec})) simple roots and interpreted $\fg(2)$ as preserving the nonintegrable distributions associated with these $\Zee$-gradings.
-The initial Cartan's interpretation of $\fg(2)$ used one of these distributions without indication why this particular distribution was selected.
-Later Cartan considered another distribution which characterizes Hilbert's equation $f'=(g'')^2$, see \cite{Y}.
-Larsson \cite{La2} considered the remaining, third grading of $\fg(2)$ and several (selected randomly, it seems) gradings of depth $\leq 2$ of $\ff(4)$ and $\fe(6)$--$\fe(8)$.
-These and similar results for other algebras looked as {\it ad hoc} examples.
-Shchepochkina's algorithm (\cite{Shch}) describes Lie algebras and superalgebras $\fg$ of vector fields as {\bf ge\-ne\-ralized} Cartan prolongs and {\bf partial} prolongs (\cite{LSh}) in terms of nonintegrable distributions $\fg$ preserves and is applicable to fields of prime characteristic.
-Such an interpretation (except partial prolongs) was known to the classics (Lie, \'E.~Cartan) but an {\it explicit} description of the Lie (super) algebras in terms of nonintegrable distributions they preserve was only obtained (as far as we know) for {\it some} of the \lq\lq selected\rq\rq gradings of some algebras.
+Shchepochkina's algorithm (\cite{Shch}) describes Lie algebras and superalgebras $\fg$ of vector fields as \textbf{ge\-ne\-ralized} Cartan prolongs and \textbf{partial} prolongs (\cite{LSh}) in terms of nonintegrable distributions $\fg$ preserves and is applicable to fields of prime characteristic.
+Such an interpretation (except partial prolongs) was known to the classics (Lie, \'E.~Cartan) but an \textit{explicit} description of the Lie (super) algebras in terms of nonintegrable distributions they preserve was only obtained (as far as we know) for \textit{some} of the ``selected\rq\rq gradings of some algebras.
 We believe it is time for a thorough study of all possible distributions related with simple Lie (super)algebras, and start with \cite{GL3}.

-With Shchepochkina's algorithm we immediately see that various examples previously somewhat mysterious, e.g., Frank algebras, are just {\it partial prolongs} --- analogs of the projective embedding $\fsl(n+1)\subset\fvect(n)$.
+With Shchepochkina's algorithm we immediately see that various examples previously somewhat mysterious, e.g., Frank algebras, are just \textit{partial prolongs} corresponding to analogs of the projective embedding $\fsl(n+1)\subset\fvect(n)$.
 Likewise, $\fg(2)$ is a partial prolong if $p=5$ or 2, whereas the Melikyan algebras are complete prolongs; $\fg(2)$ is the complete prolong only if $p\neq 5, 2$.

-Our results are obtained with aid of {\bf SuperLie} package, see \cite{Gr, GL2}, and are applicable to many other Lie (super)algebras.
-An arXiv version of this paper contains lists of defining relations for the positive nilpotent parts of the Frank algebras and some of the Skryabin algebras.